Voces inocentes

-Voces Inocentes (English title: Innocent Voices) is a 2004 war film directed by Luis Mandoki.
+Voces Inocentes (English title: Innocent Voices) is a 2004 war drama film directed by Luis Mandoki.
 The plot is set during the Salvadoran Civil War, and is based on writer Óscar Torres's childhood.
 The film serves as a general commentary on the military use of children.
 The movie also shows injustice against innocent people who are forced to fight in the war.
 It follows the story of the narrator, a boy named Chava.
+The film was also selected as the Mexican entry for the Best Foreign Language Oscar at the 77th Academy Awards, but it did not make the final shortlist.

 Plot

 In 1986, Chava is a young 11-year-old boy from El Salvador.
 His father escaped to the United States at the start of the civil war when he was only 5.
 His family lives in a small town of Cuscatancingo that is currently heavily fought over between the Salvadoran army and the El Salvador guerrillas.
 His mother makes a living for the family by sewing, and Chava sells the clothes in shops.
 When he's not in school, Chava works for a bus driver announcing stations for him as a part-time service to help his family with money.

 He is nearing his twelfth birthday, when the Salvadoran military forces will recruit him into active service against the guerillas.
 Chava witnesses the army recruiting twelve-year-old children from his school inside, and also witnesses a 10-year-old recruited when he trips another boy as a bad prank on him, and he is violently restrained after he tries to run away, and his teacher is almost shot while trying to defend him.

 One day, his uncle Beto, who has joined the guerrillas, comes to visit Chava's family.
 Beto wants to take Chava with him so the military can't recruit him, but Chava's mother is against it.
 Beto gives a radio to Chava and tells him how to listen to the guerrillas' banned radio station, Venceremos.
 Throughout the scenes in the village where they live, there are firefights between government and rebel forces, as the settlement is on the border of the conflict.
 Chava knowingly plays a song banned by the Salvadoran Army in front of the soldiers, but the town's priest saves him by playing the same song over the church's loudspeaker, focusing the soldier's attention away from Chava.